19/1/2022 2 Comments

 You can prevent your kids from downloading apps purchased by others in the family by 'hiding' those apps in the Purchased area of the App Store.
 The person who purchased/downloaded the app must do this 'hiding'.
 Keep in mind that more than one member of the family may have previously purchased/downloaded the app, so it may have to be hidden in more than one place.

 Watch the short video below to find out how to go about 'hiding' apps that you don't want the kids to have access to.
-This video also talks about how to 'unhide' any apps that you have previously hidden - which must be done using iTunes on a computer.
+This video also talks about how to 'unhide' any apps that you have previously hidden, which (as discussed in the video) was previously only possible using iTunes.
+A change has occurred since the below video was recorded.

 Preventing kids from downloading/viewing iBooks purchased/downloaded by others in family